 - John Byrne, Founder and CEO of RawStory.com,

 - Catherine Beattie, Director of Digital AdOps Encyclopaedia Britannica

-Below are sample topics and insights from the full 18 minute recorded session, viewable here:
+Below are sample topics and insights from the full 18 minute recorded session.

 Experiment with Audience Engagements

-Registration walls can allow publishers to see what users will pay in terms of real cash or offer in the way of personal data and permissions.
+Registration walls can allow publishers to see what users will pay in terms of real cash or what they might offer in the way of personal data and permissions.
 "Really work on your value exchange (with visitors), and how you offer it," suggests Dunaway.

 Visitors Will Engage When the Right Value Proposition is Shared